⟵ Back to Articles

 Why this Project?

-Every Poh (mid-Dec. to mid-Jan.) is an excellent reminder to the Panth (short for Guru Khalsa Panth, the Sikh collective) about all our connections with Guru Gobind Singh Sahib, our Tenth Sovereign.
-In Asa ki Var, Song of Hope, Guru Nanak Sahib proclaims: “The eternal Wisdom (Satigur) must be praised greatly, in whom are immense greatnesses.”
+Every Poh (mid-December to mid-January) is an excellent reminder to the Guru Khalsa Panth (Sikh collective) about all our connections with Guru Gobind Singh Sahib, our Tenth Sovereign.
+In Asa ki Var, Ballad of Hope, Guru Nanak Sahib proclaims: “The eternal Wisdom (Satigur) must be praised greatly, in whom are immense greatnesses.”
 This project shares elements of the Guru’s greatness via sabads attributed to the Tenth Guru Nanak Sahib.
+Sabad (popularly Shabad) means an utterance, speech, word, or teaching; it also refers to a verse or composition.

-I have been closely witnessing the widening and the worsening gap between “pro” and “anti” Dasam Granth groups in the Panth since 1997.
+I have been closely witnessing the widening and the worsening gap between “pro” and “anti” Dasam Granth (anthology attributed to Guru Gobind Singh Sahib) groups in the Panth since 1997.
 The large sections of both groups are Panth’s well-wishers and are well-intentioned Sikhs; they are Panthak (of the Panth) Sikhs.
+I plead to the 1-5% segment of the Panth.

 To the “pro” group: By the very command of the Tenth Sovereign, Guru Granth Sahib is the Guru of the Sikhs.

-To the “anti” group: Even if you deem it is not Gurbani, it is inseparable from the Sikh tradition.
+To the “anti” group: Even if you deem they are not Guru’s sabads, they are inseparable from the Sikh tradition.

-To both: We read and quote many things that are not Gurbani but form the Sikh narrative as long as the content and context do not disturb the lyrical beauty and harmony in Guru Granth Sahib.
-Please pause and re-think how a 1-percenter issue, though significant, is causing insurmountable harm.
+To both: We read and quote many things that are not the Guru’s sabads but form the Sikh narrative as long as the content and context do not disturb the lyrical beauty and harmony in the Guru Granth Sahib.
+Please pause and rethink how a 1-percenter issue, though significant, is causing insurmountable harm.

-Above all, we attempt to convey the extent to which the Tenth Sovereign was intimately connected with the 1 and the various colors this connection embodied.
+I will attempt to convey the extent to which the Tenth Sovereign was intimately connected with the 1 and the various colors this connection embodied.
 Sabad Hajare takes us on a journey of separation and union.
-At times, the Guru directly addresses the 1 as Creator or Friend; at others, the Guru addresses us mortals’ minds or beings.
+At times, the Guru directly addresses the 1 as Creator or Friend; at others, the Guru addresses the minds and beings of us mortals.

 What is Sabad Hajare Patisahi 10?

-Nine of these sabads are presented in rags or musical modes; one is presented in Khial (popularly Khyal) or musical style.
-Nine are in the six rags: Ramkali, Sorathi, Kalian, Tilang Kaphi, Bilaval, and Devgandhari (spellings retained as in the original Gurmukhi text).
-All these rags are also in the Guru Granth Sahib.
+Nine of these sabads are presented in ragas or musical modes; one is presented in Khyal, a musical style.
+Nine are in the six ragas: Ramkali (3), Devagandhari (2), Sorath (1), Kalyan (1), Tilang Kafi (1), and Bilaval (1).
+All these ragas are also in the Guru Granth Sahib.

-Braj is the language of the nine rag sabads; several words are of Sanskrit origin.
-The structure of the nine rag sabads is also the same: a central theme in rahau-pause implies this main idea’s reflection on the entire sabad; three padas (complete sentences of 2-line rhyme).
+Braj is the language of the nine raga sabads; several words are of Sanskrit origin.
+The structure of the nine raga sabads is also the same: a central theme in rahau-pause implies this main idea’s reflection on the entire sabad; three padas (complete sentences of 2-line rhyme).
 They are considered to be part of the Bishanpade poetic tradition.
-A variant Bisanpad is also referenced in the Guru Granth Sahib.
-Originally and literally ‘feet of Vishnu,’ they were short compositions in praise.
+A variant, Bisanpad, is also referenced in the Guru Granth Sahib.
+Originally and literally “feet of Vishnu,” they were short compositions in praise.
 They became a form of the popular medieval Indic poetic genre in Awadhi, Maithili, and Braj languages.
 Bishanpade compositions are also found in the twentieth century by Panjabi poets.
-The language of one Khial sabad is Panjabi.
+The language of one Khyal sabad is Panjabi.

 How was the Text Finalized?

-There is considerable text variation amongst the handwritten manuscripts as well as the published works.
-After extensive research and multiple discussions, we selected the source text as found in the Panth Khalsa Gutka.
-It is based on the Shabadarth Dasam Granth Sahib edited by Bhai Randhir Singh (Oriental Scholar), which was discussed and corrected by a team of scholars which included Dr. Taran Singh, Dr. Prem Prakash Singh, Prof. Gulwant Singh, and Dr. Jit Singh Sital with consultations from S. Kirpal Singh Narang and Bhai Jodh Singh.
+There is considerable text variation between the handwritten manuscripts and the published works.
+After extensive research and discussions, we (Harjinder Singh and I) selected the source text in the Panth Khalsa Gutka.
+It is based on the Shabadarth Dasam Granth Sahib, edited by Bhai Randhir Singh (Oriental Scholar), which was discussed and corrected by a team of scholars that included Dr. Taran Singh, Dr. Prem Prakash Singh, Prof. Gulwant Singh, and Dr. Jit Singh Sital, with consultations from S. Kirpal Singh Narang and Bhai Jodh Singh.

-1. Added adhak in a few places if it was available in handwritten manuscripts and where it aided pronunciation and suited the meaning since it is already present in the text in the manuscripts.
-It is known that adhak was not used during the era.
+1. Adhak (ੱ) was added in a few places if it was available in handwritten manuscripts, and where it aided pronunciation and suited the meaning, since it was already present in the text in the manuscripts.
+It is known that adhak was not used during that era.
 It was removed if it was not available in handwritten manuscripts.

-2. Added sihari and aunkar on ending consonants if it was available in handwritten manuscripts and where they suited the meaning.
+2. Sihari (ਿ) and aunkar (ੁ) were added on ending consonants if available in handwritten manuscripts and where they suited the meaning.

-3. Removed ragu, rag, or ragi where inscribed because it is not available in handwritten manuscripts.
-It also creates inconsistency; rag’s presence is inscribed by their name where applicable.
+3. Removed ragu (ਰਾਗੁ), rag (ਰਾਗ), or ragi (ਰਾਗਿ) where inscribed because they were not available in the handwritten manuscripts.
+It also creates inconsistency; raga’s presence is inscribed by their name where applicable.

-4. Spacing is added to aid the pause during recitation, where it suits the meaning.
-3 spaces in the sabads mean pause.
+4. Spacing has been added to aid the pause during recitation where it suits the meaning.
+Three spaces between the words in the sabads mean pause.

 5. Puran Vishram (complete pause) “॥” is not inscribed on titles because it is not found in handwritten manuscripts.

-6. Half or Full Yayya are kept as they are found in the handwritten manuscripts.
+6. Half or full Yayya (ੵ or ਯ) are kept as they are found in handwritten manuscripts.

-7. ਬਾਜੈ (dulav instead of lav).
-Braj language spelling in the present tense; also available in handwritten manuscripts.
+7. Bajai (ਬਾਜੈ) is inscribed with dulav instead of lav.
+Braj language spelling is in the present tense; it is also available in handwritten manuscripts.

-8.ਸੰਗ੍ਰਹਿ (sihari added).
-Braj language spelling without sihari makes it a verb; also available in handwritten manuscripts.
+8. Sangrhai (ਸੰਗ੍ਰਹਿ) was kept with sihari.
+Braj language spelling without sihari makes it a verb; it is also available in handwritten manuscripts.

-9. ਹਉਂ (pronoun).
-Braj language spelling ਹੌਂ is an auxiliary verb; also available in handwritten manuscripts.
+9. Haun (ਹਉਂ) is a pronoun.
+Braj language spelling, ਹੌਂ, is an auxiliary verb; it is also available in handwritten manuscripts.

-10. ਕਹ (without adhak).
-No such word with adhak; also available in handwritten manuscripts.
+10. Kah (ਕਹ) is inscribed without adhak.
+No such word with adhak; it is also available in handwritten manuscripts.

-11. ਗੜ੍ਹਨ (noun; without sihari).
+11. Garhan (ਗੜ੍ਹਨ) is a noun without sihari.
 Removed sihari in one instance; made it consistent with another occurrence in the text.
-Braj language spelling with sihari (ਗੜ੍ਹਨਿ) becomes a verb; also available in handwritten manuscripts.
+Braj language spelling with sihari (ਗੜ੍ਹਨਿ) becomes a verb; it is also available in handwritten manuscripts.

-12. ਜਾਤਿ (noun; with sihari).
-Braj language spelling without sihari becomes a verb; also available in handwritten manuscripts.
+12. Jati (ਜਾਤਿ) is a noun with sihari.
+Braj language spelling without sihari becomes a verb; it is also available in handwritten manuscripts.

-13. ਪਾਹਨ (noun; without sihari).
-Braj language spelling with sihari (ਪਾਹਨਿ) is not a word; also available in handwritten manuscripts.
+13. Pahan (ਪਾਹਨ) is a noun without sihari.
+Braj language spelling with sihari (ਪਾਹਨਿ) is not a word; it is also available in handwritten manuscripts.

-14. ਹੈ ending lines were separated from previous words as they were inconsistent in the source text; this is a poetic device for a rhyme in medieval languages.
+14. Hai (ਹੈ) ending lines were separated from previous words as they were inconsistent in the source text; this is a poetic device for a rhyme in medieval languages.

-15. ਜਾਕਹ in one instance replaced with ਜਾਕਰ already in source text for consistency; also available in handwritten manuscripts.
+15. Jakah (ਜਾਕਹ), in one instance, was replaced with jakar (ਜਾਕਰ), which was already in the source text for consistency; it is also available in handwritten manuscripts.

 Who are the Team?